jdereg/json-io/user-guide.md

-### Usage
+## Usage
 **json-io** can be used directly on JSON Strings or with Java's Streams.

-_Example 1: String to Java object_

-    String json = // some JSON content
-    Object obj = JsonReader.toObjects(json);     // optional 2nd 'options' argument (see below)

-This will convert the JSON String to a Java Object graph.
+### Typed Usage

-_Example 2: Java object to JSON String_
+_Example 1: Java object to JSON String_

     Employee emp;
     // Emp fetched from database
-    String json = JsonWriter.toJson(emp);     // optional 2nd 'options' argument (see below)
+    String json = JsonWriter.toJson(emp, writeOptions);     // 'writeOptions' argument discussed in detail below

 This example will convert the `Employee` instance to a JSON String.
 If the `JsonReader` were used on this `String`, it would reconstitute a Java `Employee` instance.

-_Example 3: `InputStream` to Java object_
+_Example 2: String to Java object_

-    Employee emp = (Employee) JsonReader.toObjects(stream);  // optional 2nd 'options' argument (see below)

-In this example, an `InputStream` is supplying the JSON.
+    String json = // String JSON representing Employee instance Employee employee = JsonReader.toObjects(json, readOptions, Employee.class);  // 'readOptions' argument discussed below

+This will convert the JSON String to a Java Object graph.

-_Example 4: Java Object to `OutputStream`_
+_Example 3: Java Object to `OutputStream`_

     Employee emp;
-    // emp obtained from database
+    // emp obtained from data store...
-    JsonWriter jw = new JsonWriter(outputStream);       // optional 2nd 'options' argument (see below)
-    jw.write(emp);
-    jw.close();
+    JsonWriter.toJson(outputStream, emp, writeOptions);

-In this example, a Java object is written to an output stream in JSON format.
+In this example, a Java object is written to an `OutputStream` in JSON format.
+The stream is closed when finished.
+If you need to keep the `OutputStream` open (e.g. NDJSON), then use the `JsonWriter()` constructor that takes an `OutputStream` and a `WriteOptions` instance.
+Example:

+    JsonWriter writer = new JsonWriter(outputStream, writeOptions);
+    jsonWriter.write(root);
+    jsonWriter.close();

+_Example 4: `InputStream` to Java object_

+    Employee emp = JsonReader.toObjects(stream, readOptions, Employee.class);

+In this example, an`InputStream`is supplying the JSON.

-### Non-typed Usage
+### Untyped Usage
 **json-io** provides the choice to use the generic "Map of Maps" representation of an object, akin to a Javascript associative array.
-When reading from a JSON String or `InputStream` of JSON, the `JsonReader` can be constructed like this:
+When reading from a JSON String or`InputStream`of JSON, the`JsonReader`can be constructed like this:

-    String json = // some JSON obtained from wherever ReadOptions = new ReadOptionsBuilder().returnAsMaps().build();
+    String json = // some JSON obtained from wherever ReadOptions readOptions = new ReadOptions().returnAsJson();
-    Object obj = JsonReader.toJava(json, readOptions);
+    JsonValue value = JsonReader.toJava(json, readOptions);

-There are plenty of other `read` options, as well as `write` options that can be passed in this way.
-They are listed below.
-In this example, it will return an untyped object representation of the JSON String as a `Map` of Maps, where the fields are the
-`Map` keys (Strings), and the field values are the associated Map's values.
-In this representation the returned data consists of Maps, Arrays (Object[]), and JSON values.
-The Maps are actually a `JsonObject` instance (from **json-io**).
-This `JsonObject` implements the `Map` interface permitting access to the entire object.
-Cast to a `JsonObject`, you can see the type information, position within the JSON stream, and other information.
+See the `ReadOptions` below for al the feature control options.
+In the example above, rather than return the objects converted into Java classes, you are being returned the raw`JsonValues`being parsed.
+It is a graph that consists of all`JsonValue`instances.
+In addition to`JsonValue,`there is`JsonObject,`which represents `{...}`, `JsonArray`, which represents `[...]`, and `JsonPrimitive`, which represents `long, double, String, boolean (true/false),`and`null.` JsonObject, JsonArray  and JsonPrimitive are all subclasses of JsonValue.

+With this approach, you can read JSON content and it will contain`JsonObject's`,`JsonArrays`,`JsonPrimitives`, across the five (5) JSON primitive types (`String`, `long`, `double`, `boolean`, and `null`).
+This content can be very easy to work with in data science applications.

-This 'Maps' representation can be re-written to a JSON String or Stream and the output JSON will exactly match the original input JSON stream.
-This permits a JVM receiving JSON strings / streams that contain class references which do not exist in the JVM that is parsing the JSON, to completely read / write the stream.
-Additionally, the Maps can be modified before being written, and the entire graph can be re-written in one collective write.
-Any object model can be read, modified, and then re-written by a JVM that does not contain any of the classes in the JSON data.
+This JsonValue representation can be re-written to JSON String or Stream and the output JSON will exactly match the original input JSON stream.
+This permits you to receive JSON strings / streams that contain class references which do not exist in the JVM that is parsing the JSON, to completely read the String/Stream, perhaps manipulate the content, and then rewrite the String/stream.

 ---
 ### Controlling the output JSON using `WriteOptions`